A moment in America, unimaginable but perhaps inevitable

 This was not “the peaceful transfer of power” so lionized by the American tradition.
 Not even remotely.
 “This,” Republican Sen. Pat Toomey of Pennsylvania said, “is an absolute disgrace.”

-The United States on Wednesday seemed at risk of becoming the very kind of country it has so often insisting it was helping: a fragile democracy.
+The United States on Wednesday seemed at risk of becoming the very kind of country it has so often insisted it was helping: a fragile democracy.

 “This is not dissent,” Biden said in a televised address.
 “It’s disorder.
 It’s chaos.”